marcfrincu/solar-ml/README.md

 The code is distributed as is under no guarantee.

 ## Tests
 The code has been tested on a Pi4 with 4GB and CPU overcloaked at 2GHz.
+Pi Zeros are too weak to run the models.

 The code has been tested on an Intel Core i7 8th Gen laptop running Windows 10.